-Wrongful death occurs when a negligent act of another person or persons causes a death.
+Wrongful death occurs when a death is a result of a negligent act of another person or persons.
 In these cases, the loss of a loved one is worsened by the knowledge that this should not have happened.
-Dependents or beneficiaries of the victim may recover compensation by filing a wrongful death claim.
+Dependents or beneficiaries of the victim may be entitled to compensation by filing a wrongful death claim.

 Call today for free consultation (877)-987-9LAW

 Connecticut has a statute of limitations for wrongful death lawsuits.
-Plaintiffs must bring a wrongful death claim within two years of the death, and no more than five years from the negligent act.
+A claim of wrongful death must be brought within two years from the date of death, and no more than five years from the date of the negligent act.
 In these types of cases, time is a crucial factor.

 At The Flood Law Firm, we can provide legal guidance through the process of a wrongful death claim.
 You need a Connecticut wrongful death attorney experienced in handling matters as serious as these.
 We have the resources and experience necessary to pursue compensation on your behalf.